Professor Darren Zinner

 Yes, many students take both HS 104 — American Health Care and LGLS 114a — American Health Care: Law & Policy.
 If you complete both, then you will complete both the core “Policy” course requirement and a Focal Area C requirement.

-Because the focus of each course is different, you may also take all three:
+Because the focus of each course is different, you may also take either:

 Program Chair and Internship Instructor